s-victor/TinyPedal/docs/customization.md

 `classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
 Each row represents a vehicle class.

-First column is full vehicle class name that must match in-game vehicle class name.
-Second column is abbreviation name.
-Third column is color (HEX code).
+`Class name` column is full vehicle class name that matches in-game vehicle class name.

+`Alias name` column is alternative name that replaces class name for displaying.

+`Color` column is class color style (HEX code).
 Double-click on color to open color dialog.

 To add new class, click `Add` button.
-Note, the editor can auto-detect and fill-in all vehicle classes found from current active session, existing data will not be changed.
+Note, the editor can auto-detect and fill-in missing vehicle classes found from current active session, existing data will not be changed.

+To sort class name in orders, click `Sort` button.

-To remove a class, click `X` button of a row.
+To remove class, select one or more rows and click `Delete`.

 To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.